Aphasia & Rehabilitation Outcomes Lab

 Principal Investigator | email@example.com

-Rebecca Hunting Pompon, Ph.D., is the Principal Investigator of the Aphasia & Rehabilitation Outcomes Lab and Assistant Professor in the Communication Sciences and Disorders program at the University of Delaware.
-Dr. Hunting Pompon received a master’s degree in Counseling from Seattle University, and has clinical experience in adult mental health.
+Rebecca Hunting Pompon, Ph.D., is the Principal Investigator of the Aphasia & Rehabilitation Outcomes Lab (UD ARO Lab) and Assistant Professor in the Communication Sciences and Disorders program at the University of Delaware.
+Dr. Hunting Pompon received a master’s degree in Counseling from Seattle University, and has clinical experience in adult mental health, in addition to 15 years of experience in the non-profit medical, social justice, and mental health sectors.
 She completed a Ph.D. in Speech and Hearing Sciences at the University of Washington, with an emphasis on aphasia, its rehabilitation, and the cognitive functions involved in language processing.

-Dr. Hunting Pompon trains and advises clinicians across the allied health professions on interpersonal communication and counseling skills in a variety of clinical contexts.
-For more information on clinical trainings and resources, visit www.CliniciansKit.com.
+Dr. Hunting Pompon trains and advises clinicians across the allied health professions on interpersonal communication and counseling skills in a variety of clinical contexts (see course series “Building Counseling Skills” produced by MedBridge Education).

 Outside of her work, Dr. Hunting Pompon enjoys movies, drawing, swimming, and trying to keep plants alive and up with her two children.